 Note that typically, the application deadlines for fellowships and scholarship are significantly earlier than law school deadlines.
 We recommend researching and applying at the latest during the summer before the law school application season.

-The following are a few examples of sources of funding for advanced graduate degree students and/or research scholars.
+Below are a few examples of other sources of funding for advanced graduate degree students and/or research scholars.